 Hail Damage can't be seen very easily most of the time.
 You usually will never see actual holes or indentations.
-Hail damage will drastically shorten the life of your roof.
+Hail damage or other forms of storm damage will drastically shorten the life of your roof.

 If you have damaged siding, vehicles, or have noticed neighbors getting work done, you can be 99% sure that you will need a new roof and may have other damages also.

 If hail is driven by high winds or if it lasts longer than a few minutes, even small-sized hail can cause your roof to suffer severe damage.
 The loss of your shingles' protective granules can greatly reduce the life of your roof.
 Loss of granule layers can cause the glass-based center of the shingles to be exposed to the sun's UV rays.
 This will cause serious deterioration of the shingle in a short period of time.
-Have it inspected, just to be safe.
+Have it inspected, by JCS North Texas in Denton, Lewisville and Flower Mound just to be safe.

 What is replacement cost value?